 I’ve been reading Post-apocalyptic literature for years – since being scarred for life, aged five, by When the Wind Blows!
-I’ve read an awful lot of Post-apocalyptic literature since then, so I thought I’d try and list what I believe are the best post apocalyptic novels I have read.
+I’ve read an awful lot of Post-apocalyptic literature since then, so I thought I’d try and list what I believe are the best post-apocalyptic novels I have read.

-I’ve also mentioned in a previous post, my slight of obsession with Post-apocalyptic clothing in movies if you want to take a look at some pictures – well just because
+I’ve also mentioned in a previous post, my slight obsession with Post-apocalyptic clothing in movies if you want to take a look at some pictures – well just because

 Warning – purists may think I am playing a bit fast and loose with the definition of Post-apocalyptic here.
 But I’m sure you will forgive me.
 Where I’ve strayed they are all good books worth a read!

 In no particular order – my list of the best Post Apocalyptic books…

 Raymond Briggs’ now famous bestselling comic cartoon book depicts the effects of a nuclear attack on an elderly couple in his usual humorous yet macabre way.

 The Postman – David Brin